 EXAMPLE: The color "red" may be used more than one time in your design.
 The color sort feature may group all the reds together in one step.
-We do NOT want the "reds" grouped together because one part may need to stitch AFTER other parts.
+You do NOT want the "reds" grouped together because one part may need to stitch AFTER other parts.
 "Color sorting" can potentially mess up your sequence of purchased designs.
-This is a common question we receive for some software programs.
-Premier+ , a common embroidery software program that many embroiderers use, is one of them.
+This is especially true with applique designs and In-the-Hoop project files.

 If you are scratching your head wondering why the design sequence on your machine does NOT match our instructions, it's likely that it was brought through a software program such as this that had this feature checked.